jruales/100DaysOfML/Log.md

 Rules: https://github.com/llSourcell/100_Days_of_ML_Code

+## Day 19: August 11, 2018
+**Today's Progress**: A bit of a mixed bag today:
+- Read chapters 20-22 of Andrew Ng's _Machine Learning Yearning_ book.
+The chapter names were "Bias and Variance: The two big sources of error", "Examples of Bias and Variance", and "Comparing to the optimal error rate".
+A. Ng prefers a hand-wavy definition of Bias and Variance that is a bit different than the rigorous one defined in Statistics.
+He considere the bias to be the error in the training set, and the variance to be the difference in error between the test set and the training set.
+- Browsed through _Speech and Language Processing_ by Dan Jurafsky and James H. Martin.
+(Draft of 3rd edition available online: https://web.stanford.edu/~jurafsky/slp3/)
+- Browsed through the NLTK Book, _Natural Language Processing with Python_ by Steven Bird, Ewan Klein, and Edward Loper.
+Available online: https://www.nltk.org/book/

 ## Day 18: August 9, 2018
 **Today's Progress**: Read a bit of the book "Artificial Intelligence: A Modern Approach" by Russell and Norvig.
 Read section 23.4 (Machine Translation) and Section 20.3.1 (Unsupervised clustering: Learning mixtures of Gaussians).